top of page

 University of California San Diego

 The University of California San Diego (UCSD) is a public research and education university, located in beautiful La Jolla and part of the larger University of California system.
 It is recognized as one of the top public research universities worldwide.
-Our collaboration with UCSD started many years ago and focuses on the investigation of the health and behaviour of multiple bee species.
+Research with UCSD focused on the investigation of the health and behaviour of multiple bee species.

 ANSES